 Next up is another product from Delonghi.
-If the price of the previous air conditioner they have on offer was a bit of a deterrent for you, this next portable AC is one of our top picks.
+If the price of the previous air conditioner they have on offer was a bit of a deterrent for you, this next portable AC in Australia is one of our top picks.

 For starters, it seems Delonghi has gone to extra lengths to develop a quietest portable air conditioner.

 For the C2.5KW they’ve developed a state of the art system that we’ve found allows this product to be whisper quiet overnight, which might make it the best small portable air conditioner for bedroom use.

 It also features a good deal of power with 2.5KWs right in the name.
 It’s also one of the cheaper models in our review, coming in a good couple hundred dollars less expensive than Delonghi Pinguino, and the handles on the side make moving it easy.

 The biggest downside we’ve found with this product is that they haven’t thought about convenience too much with the timer only being adjustable by the hour and not by the minute.

 Plus the window kit isn’t the easiest to use, but it is made of higher quality material.

 We’ve got more!
 Up next, we take a quick look at an absolute beast of an AC.